usnistgov/fireflow/COMMON_ISSUES.md

 ## Incorrect version

-Use `version_override` to force the file to be read with a differnt version.
+Use `version_override` to force the file to be read with a different version.
 It will be as if this version were written in the first 6 bytes.

 ## Ignoring or demoting extra keys